-Your team at JPMorgan Chase is soon launching a new credit card, and to gain some context, you are analyzing how many credit cards were issued each month.
+Your team at JPMorgan Chase is preparing to launch a new credit card, and to gain some insights, you're analyzing how many credit cards were issued each month.

-Write a query that outputs the name of each credit card and the difference in issued amount between the month with the most cards issued, and the least cards issued.
-Order the results according to the biggest difference.
+Write a query that outputs the name of each credit card and the difference in the number of issued cards between the month with the highest issuance cards and the lowest issuance.
+Arrange the results based on the largest disparity.

 |Chase Freedom Flex||55000||1||2021|

 |Chase Sapphire Reserve||175000||2||2021|

 |Chase Sapphire Reserve||180000||3||2021|

 Chase Freedom Flex's best month was 70k cards issued and the worst month was 55k cards, so the difference is 15k cards.